Information disclosure based on the TCFD recommendations

 • Procurement/logistics suppliers survey and request for cooperation to reduce increased energy costs.

-• Find new suppliers for multiple procurement/logistics transactions.
+• Finding new suppliers for multiple procurement / logistics transactions.

 Reputation

-• Increased business risk due to loss of market and customer confidence in the Retail Solutions Business as a result of delays in addressing climate change.
+• Increased business risk due to loss of market and customer confidence as a result of delays in addressing climate change.

-• Increased business risk due to lower evaluation of the Retail Solutions Business as a result of lack of disclosure of information on climate change response.
+• Increased business risk due to lower evaluation as a result of lack of disclosure of information on climate change response.

 • Planned implementation of climate change measures in light of external requirements.